5. Equation and models

 In this form, we refer to a model integrated over the edges of triangles as edge models.
 Models integrated over the volume of each triangle vertex are referred to as node models.
 Element edge models are a special case where variables at other nodes off the edge may cause the flux to change.

 There are a default set of models created in each region upon initialization of a device, and are typically based on the geometrical attributes.
 These are described in the following sections.
 Models required for describing the device behavior are created using the equation parser described in SYMDIFF.
-For special situations, custom matrix assembly is also available and is discussed in Custom Matrix assembly.
+For special situations, custom matrix assembly is also available and is discussed in Custom matrix assembly.

-4.2.
+5.2.
 Bulk models

-4.2.1.
+5.2.1.
 Node models

 In this example, we present an implementation of Shockley Read Hall recombination [4].